Dyalog/ride/docs/index.md

 # About This Document

 This document introduces the Remote Integrated Development Environment (RIDE).
-It describes the installation process and the RIDE's user interface (windows, menus, customisation options, keycode/keystroke mappings, etc.).
+It describes the installation process and RIDE's user interface (windows, menus, customisation options, keycode/keystroke mappings, etc.).

 RIDE can be extensively customised; this document assumes that the default configuration is in use.